byteflowjs/rcpack/README.md

 # RCPack

 This package provides a collection of reasonable default prettier, eslint files for fast-paced JS development.
-This is especially useful when you need to **unify coding style** across multiple projects.
+This is especially useful when you need to **unify coding style** across multiple projects & teams.

 ## Pre-requisite